linked-db/linked-ql/README.md

 LinkedQL is designed as a classic database query client — `client.query()` — but this time, one that _keeps the looks_ but _changes the scope_ to meet the new definition of modern database abstraction.
 This means, _not trading_ the simplicity of an ordinary query client, and yet expanding in capability to support modern apps.

-LinkedQL speaks two dialects: PostgreSQL and MySQL — thus, supporting any PostgreSQL, or MySQL/MariaDB database backend.
+LinkedQL speaks two dialects: PostgreSQL and MySQL — supporting any PostgreSQL, or MySQL/MariaDB database backend.
 It additionally ships as a complete embeddable database engine — FlashQL (detailed just ahead) — which runs essentially anywhere JavaScript runs: client, server, edge.

 The result is a single data interface for a wide range of application types and deployment models: traditional server-side applications, client-side apps/PWAs, microservices, edge computing, offline-first apps, and real-time collaborative apps.